feathersui/feathersui-starling/documentation/help/markdown/text-input.md

 input.textEditorProperties.color = 0x333333;
 ```

-Using the `textEditorProperties` hash is a bit slower, so if the font styles do not change, you should always use the `textEditorFactory`.
+Using the `textEditorProperties` hash is a bit slower, so if the font styles do not change at runtime, you should always use the `textEditorFactory`.
 The `textEditorProperties` is best for when the font styles change after the editor is initially created.

 ### Background and Layout